top of page

 About Us

-Daniel Murphy has been a licensed Home Inspector in the State of Illinois for over 8 years and has performed over 2000 inspections with numerous positive reviews and referrals in that time period.
+Daniel Murphy has been a licensed Home Inspector in the State of Illinois for over 10 years and has performed thousands of inspections with numerous positive reviews and referrals in that time period.
 Prior to that, Daniel Murphy gained invaluable knowledge of proper building practices through performing renovations and remodeling projects over a 15 year period.

 In addition to being licensed by the State of Illinois, Daniel Murphy is also a Certified Professional Inspector® trained by InterNACHI-the International Association of Certified Home Inspectors (www.NACHI.org)-which is the world's largest nonprofit association of residential and commercial property inspectors, and provides education, training, certification, benefits and support for its members.
 All InterNACHI-Certified Professional Inspectors® are required to pass an Inspector Exam, follow a comprehensive Standards of Practice, abide by a strict Code of Ethics, and take accredited Continuing Education courses each year in order to maintain their membership in good standing.